pwyf/ati/2018/agencies/china-mofcom.md

 ---

 In March 2018, China announced the establishment of an international development agency which will report directly to the State Council.
-The main objectives are to improve cooperation and coordination across agencies involved in China's international development as well as to support China’s Belt and Road initiative.
+The main objectives stated are to improve cooperation and coordination across agencies involved in China's international development as well as to support China’s Belt and Road initiative.
 Its main tasks are not only to design aid policies and plans but also to approve, monitor and evaluate projects.

 ---